easej-txc-lab-2025/lab/README.md

-# Familiarize with the UI - WalkMe + anything not covered by WalkMe (use this to capture new WalkMe requirements) - 5m

 # Make an application change and test locally - Start VS Code, Dev Mode, code change, see results, run tests, etc - 10m